Min-PH/PAPO-Heatwave-AI/FORK_SIMULATION_SUGGESTIONS.md

 | Results are comparative signals | Results are estimates or forecasts |

-Thinking Instrument vs. Real-World Exploration

-* Simulations with tight boundaries and idealizations are useful for reasoning, comparison, and theory testing.
-* Simulations that try to mirror reality quickly become large, data-heavy, and hard to interpret.
-* This repo intentionally prioritizes clarity, interpretability, and structure over realism.
+This repo intentionally prioritizes **clarity, interpretability, and structural transparency** over realism.

+Forks that move toward real-world exploration must add substantial complexity and document all departures explicitly.

+> **v1.1 Requirement:**
+> Even as a thinking instrument, every valid PAPO-Heatwaves simulation must implement the core required components defined in CMDDS Step 4.
+These are non-negotiable regardless of trade-off position.

+---

 ## Idealizations